1939–40 in Scottish football

-The 1939–40 was the 67th season of competitive football in Scotland.
-It would have been the 50th season of Scottish Football League, but the outbreak of the Second World War on 3 September 1939 caused the suspension of the league after five rounds of games played in Division One, and four rounds in Division Two.
-The league was not officially competed for until the 1946–47 season but there were regional leagues played during these years.
+The 1939–40 season was the 67th season of competitive football in Scotland.
+It would have been the 50th season of the Scottish Football League, but the outbreak of the Second World War on 3 September 1939 caused the suspension of the league after five rounds of games played in Division One, and four rounds in Division Two.
+The league was not officially competed for until the 1946–47 season, but regional leagues were played during these years.